sisray921/cf1r-perf/README.md

+# Notes for L

+Run `python3 -m http.server` in a VScode shell, visit http://localhost:8000/ Build by `webpack build`

 # bookbinder-js
 A JS application to format PDFs for bookbinding, based on [Bookbinder](http://quantumelephant.co.uk/bookbinder/bookbinder.html), rewritten to use [PDF-Lib](https://pdf-lib.js.org) as its backend library.
 Like Bookbinder, it is licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/).